Grand Junction Horse & Equestrian Properties For Sale

 What to Look for in an Equestrian Property

 When you attend a house viewing, you’re going to naturally investigate things like land quality and structural strength - obviously.
 However, there are more rules to consider when it comes to horses.
 Here are our tips for finding the best properties for an equestrian lifestyle:

 - Check the local regulations.
 If you plan to keep horses at your home, that property is going to need zoning specifically for horses.
-Of course, if a property has acres, it’s probably already been used to house larger animals, but it’s best to double check before you lay down any money.
+Of course, if a property has acres, it’s probably already been used to house larger animals, but it’s best to double-check before you lay down any money.

 - Who will you be living next to?
-Any neighbors need to be mindful that you keep horses, and that you’ll be attending to them in the early and late hours.
+Any neighbors need to be mindful that you keep horses and that you’ll be attending to them in the early and late hours.

 - Can you imagine yourself expanding?
 The more horses you plan to bring onto the land, the bigger the boarding facilities and pasture need to be.
 A good equestrian property needs to have plenty of room to it, so you can build new stable and barn buildings over the long term.

 - Work with real estate agents who know what they’re doing.
-You can’t do all the legwork, but a real estate company who has equestrian properties already on the books can do more than just point you in the right direction.
+You can’t do all the legwork, but a real estate company that has equestrian properties already on the books can do more than just point you in the right direction.
 At Kenna Real Estate, we ensure a wide variety of property types are available for anyone looking to buy.

 What Kenna Real Estate Can Do For You